 "Edmund!
-True, I believe he is (generally speaking), kind to her, and so is Sir Thomas in his way; but it is the way of a rich, superior, longworded, arbitrary uncle.
-What can Sir Thomas and Edmund together do, what do they do for her happiness, comfort, honour, and dignity in the world, to what I shall do?"
+True, I believe he is, generally speaking, kind to her, and so is Sir Thomas in his way; but it is the way of a rich, superior, long-worded, arbitrary uncle.
+What can Sir Thomas and Edmund together do, what do they \do\ for her happiness, comfort, honour, and dignity in the world, to what I \shall\ do?"

-CHAPTER XXXI.
+CHAPTER XXXI

-Park again the next morning, and at an earlier hour than common visiting warrants.
-The two ladies were together in the breakfast-room, and, fortunately for him, Lady

-Bertram was on the very point of quitting it as he entered.
-She was almost at the door, and not chusing by any means to take so much trouble in vain, she still went on, after a civil reception, a short sentence about being waited for, and a "Let Sir Thomas know," to the servant.
+Henry Crawford was at Mansfield Park again the next morning, and at an earlier hour than common visiting warrants.
+The two ladies were together in the breakfast-room, and, fortunately for him, Lady Bertram was on the very point of quitting it as he entered.
+She was almost at the door, and not chusing by any means to take so much trouble in vain, she still went on, after a civil reception, a short sentence about being waited for, and a "Let Sir Thomas know" to the servant.